kwj/AoC2024/README.md

 * [Julia](https://julialang.org/) (confirmed to work with Julia v1.11.2)

-The following packages were then used.
+The following external package was used.

 - [DataStructures.jl](https://github.com/JuliaCollections/DataStructures.jl) v0.18.20

+And then, Julia's standard libraries:

+- Printf
-- Statistics v1.11.1 (It's distributd with Julia)
+- Statistics

 ## Solutions